MaiconUnzer/origin-take-home-assignment/README.md

 1.4.
 Open the url http://localhost:$your_machine_port_available/swagger

-*$your_machine_available_port: replace this variable with the port that you are running the container created in the previous step*
+*$your_machine_available_port: replace this variable with the port that you are running the container created previously*